Vedantbalapurkar/Vid-SummarEase-QA-Tool/README.md

 ## Contact

-For any questions or feedback, please contact [your email address].
+For any questions or feedback, please contact vedantbalapurkar1234@gmail.com.

 ---

-Feel free to customize this README to better fit your project's specifics.